DNS and DHCP Health Check

 Validation

-• The client resolves the expected host to the expected address.
+• The client resolves the expected host to the expected address, or the mismatch is documented clearly.

-• The direct DNS-server lookup and default client lookup agree, or the difference is documented.
+• The direct DNS-server lookup and the default client DNS lookup agree, or the difference is captured as the finding.

 Reporting

-• copy the summary object into ticket notes
+• Copy the summary object into ticket notes or an escalation update.

 Safety Notes